Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 GST

-Know the details of the minimum limit for GST registration, understand the turnover thresholds that determine mandatory registration and the voluntary option available to businesses.
+Know the details of the minimum GST registration limit, understand the turnover thresholds that determine mandatory registration, and consider the voluntary option available to businesses.
 Stay informed about the essentials of GST compliance in India.

 Goods and Services Tax (GST) is an indirect tax levied on the supply of goods and services in India.
 It is a unified tax that replaced multiple indirect taxes such as excise duty, VAT, and service tax.
 GST has been implemented in India since July 2017 and has brought about a significant change in the taxation system of the country.
 One of the key aspects of GST is the registration requirement for taxpayers.
 In this article, we will discuss the GST registration limit for goods and the various aspects related to it.

 GST Registration Limit for Goods a business entity whose annual turnover exceeds Rs.40 lakh for a supplier of goods is required to register under the Goods and Services Tax.
 For some North Eastern and hilly states designated as special category states & the state of Telangana, the ceiling is fixed at Rs.
-20 lakhs as per the GST Registration.
+20 lakhs as per the GST Registration Limit for Goods.

-Whose Threshold Limit for Supply of Goods is ₹ 40 lakh
+The Threshold Limit for Supply of Goods Is ₹ 40 Lakh.

 • Jammu and Kashmir